 THE MAIN HOUSE: Gallery

 Built by the third owner, Robert Aliber, the Guest House features a large ground level room suitable for a library.
-With some renovation, it will accommodate the private book collection of Aaron Director, Rose Friedman’s brother.
+With some renovation, it accommodates the private book collection of Aaron Director, Rose Friedman’s brother.

 – Living area (ideal for small casual discussions)